-This might involve weekly Zoom or Google Hangouts, emails, or calls and texts.
 If you don’t get much of a response, keep (gently) offering.
 New teachers are BUSY.
-But just because you aren’t hearing from your mentee does NOT mean he/she is okay!
-New teachers don’t always have the words to even know what to ask.
-But knowing that you have an open door is huge.
+And they don’t always know how to ask for help or even what they need help with.
+Communicating that you have an open door is huge.

 On the other hand, we don’t want to overdo it and overwhelm our new teachers.
-The key is balance.
-Keep your communication focused, regular, and helpful, and certainly be in tune to your mentee’s needs.
+The key is balance!

 Tip 2: Get your mentee up to speed

 The specifics of what each new teacher needs to know will obviously vary based on his/her experience, situation, and needs.
-That said, here are a few distance-learning-related topics I would prioritize discussing at the start of the school year (but not all at once!):
+That said, here are a few distance-learning-related topics I would prioritize discussing if you pivot to virtual learning: